carl-elder/simple_wp_blog_themes/README.md

 # simple_wp_blog_themes
-A simple WordPress blog theme and its children, built several years ago...
+A simple WordPress blog theme and its children, built several years ago in one afternoon.
+Super simple, just guidance for whomever may need it.
+I make no guarantees about anything here, these were built to get low priority blogs back online when a PHP upgrade caused some very old sites that hadn't been updated in years to crash.
+Will not be keeping up with these or updating further.